 Stop measuring days by degree of productivity and start experiencing them by degree of presence. —Alan Watts

-A personalized mindfulness practice features a set of gentle mind/body exercises specifically designed to help reduce stress, relax your body, and lift your mood.
-Here are some of the core exercises usually recommended:
+A sustainable mindfulness practice features a set of gentle mind/body exercises specifically designed to help you find peace and joy in the moment.
+Here are a few of the core exercises usually recommended:

 Breathwork.
-Focus attention on your breath, noticing each inhale and exhale.
+Sustainable mindfulness isn’t about sitting on a meditation cushion all day (although you may decide to explore that option too).
+It’s about bringing mindfulness into every aspect of your life.
+As an anchor exercise, breathwork is a very powerful way to enter the Now.
+Simply focus your attention on your breath, noticing each inhale and exhale.
 When your mind wanders, gently bring it back to the breath.
 Breathing techniques like this can be practiced anywhere—at your desk, while standing in line.
 Recommended for managing daily stress and panic attacks.

 Yoga.
 Combines physical postures, breathing techniques, and body scans to reduce stress, improve flexibility and balance, increase strength, manage pain, and improve sleep.